Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Summary conclusions

 \end{itemize}

-We have shown in our previous work that the progenitors of local star-forming galaxies at $z\sim 1$ are similar in terms of total mass ($V_c^2(R) \propto M_{\mathrm{tot}}$), they are dark matter dominated objects, and their baryon distribution evolves with time as a function of their circular velocity \citep[see,][]{GS21a, GS21b}.
-Now, this pilot study of dynamical mass modelling of high-$z$ RCs is showing that the dark matter distribution also changes over cosmic timescales, and it is a function of circular velocity.
-Therefore, we suggest that galactic processes that cause an evolution of the baryon distribution, also have an impact on the dark matter, consequently dark matter distribution changes.
-In other words, dark matter responds to baryonic processes (e.g., AGN, supernova feedbacks) over the time scale of a few Gyrs ($\sim 6$).
-If this work is confirmed by other observations, we will have the first observational evidence of {\em gravitational potential fluctuations} in the inner region of galaxies, originally theoretically predicted by \citet{Andrew2014}.
-These evidence will have a strong implication for cross-checking simulations, as well as determining the astrophysical and particle nature of dark matter.
+We have shown in our previous work that the progenitors of local star-forming galaxies at $z\sim 1$ are similar in terms of total mass ($V_c^2(R) \propto M_{\mathrm{tot}}$); they are DM-dominated objects, and their stellar mass distribution evolves with time as a function of their circular velocity \citep[see,][]{GS21a, GS21b}.
+Now, this pilot study of dynamical mass modeling of high-$z$ RCs shows that DM distribution also changes over cosmic timescales, and it is a function of circular velocity.
+Therefore, we suggest that galactic processes that cause an evolution of the baryon distribution also have an impact on DM, and consequently DM distribution changes.
+In other words, DM responds to baryonic processes (e.g., AGN and supernova feedback) over the timescale of a few gigayears.
+If this work is confirmed by other observations, we will have the first observational evidence of "gravitational potential fluctuations" in the inner region of galaxies, originally theoretically predicted and reviewed by \citet[][and references therein]{Andrew2014}.
+This piece of evidence will have a strong implication for cross-checking simulations, modeling galaxy evolution, as well as determining the astrophysical and particle nature of DM.